MSc Scientific, Medical and Technical Translation with Translation Technology (Imperial College London, 2006).

 My academic background is Linguistics, with a strong emphasis on logic and theory building.
 I enjoy translating research papers on any subject and am very conscious of how we render complex arguments in another language.

 My working life began as a “word processor operator” in London, producing documentation on one of the first word processors in existence.
 Since that time I have continuously adapted to changes in software and hardware.
-This means that your complex tables, charts and document formats are safe in my hands.
+This means that your complex tables, charts and document formatting are safe in my hands.

-I am very interested in Spanish history and historiography, as well as archaeology, sociology, politics and language theory.
+I am very interested in history and historiography, as well as archaeology, sociology, politics and language theory.